 (h) Additional Event of Default.
 The following will constitute additional Events of Default for purposes of Section 5(a):

-(ix) The occurrence of a Material Adverse Change (as hereinafter defined) with respect to Party A or Party B. "Material Adverse Change" means, (a) with respect to Party A, Enron Corp’s Credit Rating is rated below "BBB-" by S&P or Enron Corp. has no Credit Rating from S&P; or (b) with respect to Party B, its Credit Rating is below A+ by S&P or it has no Creidt Rating from S&P.

-(x) The party, or if applicable, any Credit Support Provider or any Specified Entity: (1) has a pre-judgment attachment (karisashiosae), post-judgment attachment (sashiosae) or other court order of enforcement issued in respect of any of its assets (other than its rights under this Agreement) in relation to a debt or debts in an aggregate amount of not less than US$50,000,000(or the equivalent in any currency) and such attachment or other court order of enforcement is not dismissed, discharged, stayed or restrained in each case within 30 days of the date of issue thereof; (2) has a pre-judgment attachment (karisashiosae), post-judgment attachment (sashiosae) or other court order of enforcement issued in respect of any of its rights under this Agreement; or (3) has clearance of its bills of exchange, promissory notes or checks suspended by any clearing house in Japan.
+(ix) The party, or if applicable, any Credit Support Provider or any Specified Entity: (1) has a pre-judgment attachment (karisashiosae), post-judgment attachment (sashiosae) or other court order of enforcement issued in respect of any of its assets (other than its rights under this Agreement) in relation to a debt or debts in an aggregate amount of not less than US$50,000,000(or the equivalent in any currency) and such attachment or other court order of enforcement is not dismissed, discharged, stayed or restrained in each case within 30 days of the date of issue thereof; (2) has a pre-judgment attachment (karisashiosae), post-judgment attachment (sashiosae) or other court order of enforcement issued in respect of any of its rights under this Agreement; or (3) has clearance of its bills of exchange, promissory notes or checks suspended by any clearing house in Japan.

 (i) “Early Termination” Section 6(a) is hereby amended by inserting the words “or specified in Section 5(a)(ix) or Section 5(a)(x)”, after the words “or, to the extent analogous thereto, (8)” in line 8 thereof.